The Holophane Company | 2 Small “Satellite” Lanterns | U.S.A c.1900

-A collection of 3 small “satellite” lanterns signed by The Holophane Company, U.S.A in “Blondel & Stiletto” prism .
+A pair of small “satellite” lanterns signed by The Holophane Company, U.S.A in “Blondel & Stiletto” prism .
 Each lantern with their original brass gallery, clips and bottom glass plate.
 Replacement brass ceiling hook for suspension.
 U.S.A c.1900

 The Holophane Company, U.K, U.S.A & France